 Fruits pests or diseases:

-Birds, fruit fly
+Birds, fruit fly, bats

 What can be done with big quantities of Jamaican cherry fruits?